Best remineralizing gum in 2026: 7 picks ranked by ingredient honesty

 Minvelle Remineralizing Gum

-Austrian brand, manufactured in our certified partner facility in China · €24.99 / 18 pieces · €32.99 / 28-day subscription · 4.7 stars, 150+ reviews
+Austrian brand, manufactured in our certified partner facility · €24.99 / 18 pieces · €32.99 / 28-day subscription · 4.7 stars, 150+ reviews

 Minvelle leads this list for one reason: it is the only gum in this roundup that stacks three distinct remineralizing actives in a single piece.
 Nano-hydroxyapatite covers direct mineral deposition.
 Xylitol covers S. mutans reduction.
 Chios mastic resin adds a second antimicrobial layer with a 2,000-year record in Eastern Mediterranean oral health, backed by modern research in the Journal of Traditional and Complementary Medicine.
 The base is spruce and chicle, and the full ingredient list is transparent on the product page.